jmynes/COM331-TabTasks/README.md

 # README

+## COM 331 Solo Project One
+### Problem
+I tend to get lost in a sea of tasks, or simply forget something that I had meant to do.
+This often results in aimlessly browsing Facebook and endlessly opening new tabs.

+### Solution
+Replace my new tab page with something resembling [/r/startpages](https://www.reddit.com/r/startpages).
+An aesthetically pleasing task tracker that I **have** to look at every time I open a new blank tab might be a good start!

 ## TODO:
 * Implement task affirmation functions
   * Currently just a check and x button without a function